 Finally, defendants should expect their car insurance premiums to go up.

 For a first aggressive driving conviction in two years of being an aggressive driver, the court may suspend the defendant’s driver’s license for up to 30 days.
 Otherwise, the defendant will receive demerit points.
 The amount depends on what particular offenses the defendant committed.
-(Accruing 12 points in a year-period results in a 6-month license suspension.)
+(Accruing 12 points in year-period results in a 6-month license suspension.)

 For a subsequent offense within two years, the court will revoke the defendant’s driving privileges for one year.3

 It may be possible to fight charges of being an aggressive driver by making the following arguments:

 - The defendant was not the motorist driving the car;

 - The defendant was suffering from a medical episode – such as a seizure – at the time of the traffic offenses;

 - The police pulled over the wrong driver; or